 In a business there can be single; multiple; virtual; temporary and permanent PMOs.

 The conceptual model of P3O means it could be just one person who is in effect providing all of these types of PMOs at once because ultimately it comes down to the functions and services the PMO provides.
 Within each part of the model, different functions and services are offered and carried out.
 The P3O course gives the overview of what functions and services are offered in each part.

 Understanding the potential P3O landscape in a business is a crucial step anyone working in – or wanting to work within PMO needs to take.

 Once you begin to understand the differences between project, programmes and portfolios that’s when you can get into the detail of the different functions and services offered and how those are carried out by the PMO.

 P3O gives that high level view – the foundations of why PMOs exist and what they do.
-The other PMO certification, the AIPMO ones, go much deeper into the how the PMO carries out functions and services.

 To start your journey to a deeper business understanding of why PMOs exist and what makes them work, start with the P3O Foundation course first.

 PMO Learning’s P3O course is delivered by P3O author and leading PMO expert, Eileen Roden.
 She brings P3O alive with her passionate, experience and energy.